 Instructions: The university policy on academic dishonesty and plagiarism (cheating) will be taken very seriously in this course.
 Everything submitted should be your own writing or coding.
 You must not let other students copy your work.
 On your assignment, put down your name, the number of the assignment and the number of the course.
 Spelling and grammar count.
+For full credit on calculation questions, you should include a brief explanation of how you arrived at your numbers.

 Group Work: Discussions of the assignment is okay, for example to understand the concepts involved.
 If you work in a group, put down the name of all members of your group.
 There should be no group submissions.
 Each group member should write up their own solution to show their own understanding.
+This is different from the programming component where you can make a joint group submission.